ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

     - `swingUpAtNewConfigIfCrashed`: Swings up the pendulum at start and at the beginning of each new config, **if the pendulum has crashed before**.
 If the pendulum is already balancing at the start of a new config, it will not swing up.
     - `crashAndSwingUpAtNewConfig`: Swings up the pendulum at the start.
 At the beginning of each new config, the pendulum intenionally stops balancing to enforce a crash.
 Then the pendulum swings up again.
     - `noSwingUp`: Manual mode where the pendulum must be held upwards by the operating person at the beginning.
 No swing-up.
-- `pendulumSailType`: Determines which sail is used.
+- `sailType`: Determines which sail is used.
 Default: `noSail`.
 Possible options:
     - `noSail`: No sail is used.
     - `sail10`
     - `sail14`